• Solutions

 Each year, rail shippers from across North America gather to sharpen their skills, gain strategic insight, and learn how to turn data into leverage during their rail negotiations.
 The 2026 Rail Negotiation Seminar is your opportunity to do the same and to position your company for success in the increasingly complex rail environment.

-The seminar is especially important to rail shippers this year due to the pending merger between Union Pacific and Norfolk Southern railroads.
+The 2026 Rail Negotiation Seminar will be especially valuable as the Union Pacific–Norfolk Southern merger moves closer to reality.
 The merger, if approved, will likely redefine rail competition, routing options, and rate structures across north America for the next 40 years.
 The seminar will help you establish a formal position on the merger and determine the best way to protect your short and long term transportation interests.

 Why Attend the 2026 Rail Negotiation Seminar?